smcgow/github-test/readme.txt

  1 file changed, 1 insertion(+)
  create mode 100644 app.js

-  $git add .        -> This will add all files in folder.
+  $ git add .        -> This will add all files in folder.

+  $git log            -> Shows log history.
+Enter 'q' to quit